Posted on

 However, other wrongful terminations may make it more or less likely that reinstatement will be offered to settle a lawsuit or be ordered by a court.

 Whistleblower lawsuits are extremely unlikely to lead to reinstatement.
-Employers often see whistleblowers as potential risks who are willing to harm the company.
+Employers often see you as potential risks who are willing to harm the company.
 They are probably not going to offer reinstatement to settle the case.
-Courts may even be worried that whistleblowers would be in danger if they were reinstated to their old position.
+Courts may even be worried that you would be in danger if you were reinstated to your old position.

 Wrongful terminations after quid pro quo sexual harassment incidents, however, are likely more likely to lead to reinstatement.
-As evidence comes out that a supervisor used his or her position with the employer to extract sexual favors from subordinates, the employer may choose to fire the harasser and offer the victim his or her job back in order to settle the case.
+As evidence comes out that a supervisor used their position with the employer to extract sexual favors from you, the employer may choose to fire the harasser and offer you your job back in order to settle the case.

 What other damages can I recover?

-Workers who succeed in a wrongful termination lawsuit can also recover compensation for their:
+If you succeed in a wrongful termination lawsuit, you can also recover compensation for your:

 - lost wages and benefits,